acrlakshman/profileio/docs/docs/quick_start.md

       2. Resume from Linux build will be pushed to this branch as soon as available
       3. Resume from Mac build will be pushed as soon as that step completes

-If you find any issue or need a feature, feel free to [raise an issue](https://github.com/acrlakshman/profileio/issues), or submit a [PR](https://github.com/acrlakshman/profileio/pulls).
+If you find any issue or need a feature, please [raise an issue](https://github.com/acrlakshman/profileio/issues), or submit a [PR](https://github.com/acrlakshman/profileio/pulls).

 [ProfileIO]: https://github.com/acrlakshman/profileio
 [YAML]: https://yaml.org/